 Students in the WRS graduate program can apply for grants to help defray their travel expenses for attending regional, national, or international conferences.
 Other requests for professional development may be considered if funds are available.

 Eligibility - Students will be awarded travel grants based on the following criteria:

 - Students must be presenting papers or posters at a conference or meeting, not simply attending;

 - These grants cannot be awarded for prior travel expenses.
 Students must apply for funding before attending their conference/activity;

-- Requests should be matched with departmental or research project funds (applications may be denied if personal funds are used); situations of an insufficient match will be considered based upon appropriate justification.
+- Requests should be matched with departmental or research project funds (applications may be denied if personal funds are used); situations of an insufficient match will be considered based upon appropriate justification by the faculty;

 - Applicants must be full-time students to be considered;

 - A limit of $1,000 per student, per fiscal year, has been set by the WRS program.
 Students who have met this limit will be eligible to apply again the next fiscal year;

 - Deadlines for applications are typically February 1, June 1, and October 1.